dbparedes/samueldebruyn.github.io/_posts/2014-06-14-workaround-for-password-confirmation-with-laravel-ardent.markdown

 layout: post
 ---

-While I was working on a website made with Laravel and Ardent I has to validate a password confirmation field for a user registration.
+While I was working on a website made with Laravel and Ardent I had to validate a password confirmation field for a user registration.
 This will not work if you follow the standard documentation.

 This is how your [validation rules](http://laravel.com/docs/validation){:target="_blank"} in your [Ardent](https://github.com/laravelbook/ardent){:target="_blank"} model should look like (users only have an email address and a password):